 Above All - Ohio | Services | Infrared Applications | Building

-| Obliques | Verticals | Video | Thermography | Aerial Lift | Construction | Architectural | Graphics |
+Obliques | Verticals | Video | Thermography | Aerial Lift | Construction | Architectural | Graphics |

-| Infrared | Mechanical | Electrical | Building | Aerial | Research & Scientific | Analysis & Reporting |
+Infrared | Roofing | Wildlife | Mechanical | Electrical | Building | R & D | Analysis & Reporting |

-Infrared building surveys are a great tool for energy conservation purposes.
-Properly recorded and analyzed infrared images will reveal insulation deficiencies, moisture in walls, ceilings, and roofs, and areas of air infiltration.
-In this article, the U.S. Department of Energy recommends that "you should have a [thermal infrared] scan done before purchasing a house; even new houses can have defects in their thermal envelopes."
 Above All - Ohio can perform a quick qualitative infrared inspection of your house, office, or business to find these defects.
 This cost-effective scan can reveal both minor and major problems that may otherwise go undetected by a traditional inspection.
 When acquired properly, infrared images will clearly show areas of heating and cooling loss (air infiltration...).
 Knowing the location and scope of these problems will allow repairs to be made quickly and efficiently.
 In addition to being environmentally responsible, correcting infiltration issues can save you a lot of money over time.
 Infrared scans are completely passive, non-contact, non-destructive, and affordable.
 Order an infrared inspection before making an investment (as a buyer), before accepting a listing (as a real estate professional), before insuring any property (as an insurance company), or to find energy-wasting problem areas in your own home or business! |

 Sample Images for Building Applications